Stellant Systems

 Stellant Systems Inc. is a manufacturer of microwave devices for ground-based, airborne and satellite communications and radar.
 In October 2021, Stellant systems was formed from L3Harris Technologies' Electron Devices and Narda Microwave-West divisions when both were sold to Arlington Capital Partners, a Washington D.C.–based private equity firm.
-The company was initially formed from the former Electron Devices Division (EDD) of the Industrial Electronics Group of the Hughes Aircraft Company, and from Litton Industries' Electron Division, both of which were acquired by L-3 Communications Holdings, Inc. L-3 later merged with Harris Corporation in 2019 to form L3Harris Technologies which was followed shortly by both divisions' sale to Arlington in 2021.
+The company was initially formed from the former Electron Dynamics Division (EDD) of the Industrial Electronics Group of the Hughes Aircraft Company, and from Litton Industries' Electron Division, both of which were acquired by L-3 Communications Holdings, Inc. L-3 later merged with Harris Corporation in 2019 to form L3Harris Technologies which was followed shortly by both divisions' sale to Arlington in 2021.
 Stellant is known for their traveling-wave tubes (TWTs), traveling-wave tube amplifiers (TWTAs), microwave power modules (MPMs) and electronic power conditioners (EPCs) as well as xenon gas ion propulsion systems (XIPS).
 Since its inception, EDD has produced tens of thousands of TWTs.
 They are the only U.S. supplier of space-qualified TWTs and TWTAs.

 History

+Microwave Tube Industry

+In 1947, Varian Associates started the modern microwave tube industry and by 1958 there were some 30 U.S. companies involved with microwave tubes.
+Consolidations began during the mid-1960s and continued through the 1980s.
+Four California companies, Hughes, Litton, Varian and Teledyne emerged as the survivors.
+Varian became Communication Power Industries (CPI).
+Litton was acquired first by Northrop Grumman which continued operating the company as Litton and months later sold it to L-3 communications.
+Hughes was acquired by GM, Boeing and finally L-3.